David and Lisa: Plot of the stage play

 The play begins with David Clemens and his mother preparing to leave to bring David to "school".
 We later learn this is a school for children with mental and psychological issues.
 David's mother is overprotective and overbearing, and it shows.
 At the station, a porter touches David's arm, and we learn that David is afraid to be touched.

 We meet a variety of teachers and other students, particularly Dr. Alan Swinford, the head psychologist, and are introduced to the school.
 We learn that David has an obsession with clocks, and also with death.
-We are also introduced to the other title character, Lisa, who has a split personality: one who will only speak in rhymes and the other who will not speak, but will only write or draw her thoughts.
+We are also introduced to the other title character, Lisa Brandt, who has a split personality: one who will only speak in rhymes and the other who will not speak, but will only write or draw her thoughts.
 Over time, David and Lisa befriend each other, until midway through the play, after an embittering visit, David's parents take him away from the school.

 David eventually runs away from his home and comes back to the school, where he is allowed to stay.
 One day, however, Lisa is annoying David as he listens to another child playing the piano.
 David becomes cross and shouts at her, and Lisa runs away from the school.
 David and the head psychologist, Dr. Alan Swinford, go out in search of her, and arrive just in time to save Lisa from the ravages of two boys in a city park.
 David and Lisa are both relieved that the other is there for them, and somehow Lisa is cured of her two personalities and becomes truly herself, speaking "plain straight" to David for the first time.
 David extends his hand and asks her to take it, conquering his fear of being touched, and they walk off together, hand in hand.

 Television film remake

 In 1998, the film was remade into a made-for-television film that premiered on ABC on November 1, 1998.
-Produced by Oprah Winfrey and directed by Lloyd Kramer, the film starred Lukas Haas as David, Brittany Murphy as Lisa, and Sidney Poitier as Dr. Swinford, with a supporting cast featuring Debi Mazar, Allison Janney, Kim Murphy, Giuseppe Andrews, Vicellous Reon Shannon, Gene Wolande, Kimiko Gelman, and Ty Hodges.
+Produced by Oprah Winfrey and directed by Lloyd Kramer, the film starred Lukas Haas as David Clemens, Brittany Murphy as Lisa Brandt, and Sidney Poitier as Dr. Alan Swinford, with a supporting cast featuring Debi Mazar, Allison Janney, Kim Murphy, Giuseppe Andrews, Vicellous Reon Shannon, Gene Wolande, Kimiko Gelman, and Ty Hodges.
 The scenes were shifted to the Los Angeles area, including the Museum of Natural History at Exposition Park and Venice Beach.